JULIELab/bibliographie/README.md

-A bibliography management app relying on PHP, a bit of Javascript and MySQL/mariaDB.
+A bibliography management app relying on PHP + php-mbstring extension, a bit of Javascript and MySQL/mariaDB.

 # Get it running #